 Today’s post is a double whammy.
 With Halloween being tomorrow, I figured it would be the perfect time to publish my review of Paleo Treats AND share with a killer treat recipe that I have been teasing my Instagram followers with for sometime now.
+To be honest, I should probably stop doing this, as I’ll probably end up losing some followers if I do it for much longer.
+And that definitely won’t be good.
+I’ve heard that some people decide to use this free instagram followers app to help them gain more followers on their account.
+I think it’s a great idea, especially if you have a lot of posts that you want people to see, as well as regaining more followers in case you lose any.
+I would love more Instagram users to see my recipes and posts, so maybe I should have a look into this soon.
+Unfortunately, I can’t now as I’ve been far too busy making some delicious treats.
 First off, the lowdown on Paleo Treats.
 I call this as “family review,” because I used my aunt, uncle, cousin, and parents to taste test the paleo desserts by Paleo Treats for me.
 While my parents eat Paleo on a regular basis, my extended family does not, thus putting these products to the ultimate test.
 (Disclaimer: the views shared in this review are honest opinions, not payed or endorsed by Paleo Treats).

 What I love more than the products of the various Paleo certified companies out there, is that they start from humble beginnings of are either family or friends.
 They are always real people, with real stories, and a huge heart for their company, and Paleo Treats is no exception.
 The company originally began back 6 years ago, in 2009, with three good friends; Dave, Lee, and Nik.
 It is a company based out of San Diego California, where their treats are made in a local facility, mixed, packaged, and labeled all by hand (the best way – in my opinion).
 They also strive to use organic ingredients whenever possible.
 Overall, Paleo Treats prizes themselves for “[focusing] on excellence,” and truly, it does show.
 Whether you live in the U.S., or half way across the world, Paleo Treats sends their desserts all over, from Australia to Afghanistan.
 Each dessert is made with the average of five different ingredients, usually some type of nut and seed, coconut or coconut oil, dried fruit, cocoa butter or powder, and honey.